 Unrevised dissertations are not accepted.
 Applicants must demonstrate they have revised the original dissertation.

-Manuscripts are due October 1st, with an announcement of the awardees in the winter of 2014 .
-Send One PDF and One Paper copy of your manuscript no later than October 1, 2014, to the Publications Committee Chair, Brian Hatcher, Dept of Religion, Tufts University, 314 Eaton Hall, Medford, MA 02144.
+Manuscripts are due October 1st, with an announcement of the awardees the following March .
+Send One PDF and One Paper copy of your manuscript no later than October 1, 2015, to the Publications Committee Chair, Brian Hatcher, Dept of Religion, Tufts University, 314 Eaton Hall, Medford, MA 02144.
 Queries can be addressed to email@example.com.